TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 Related Id can be whatever you like depending on the access patterns you want to support.
 It can identify a contained sub-item, as in a Pre-Joined table, or it could be a foreign key to another top level entity used to model a many to one relationship.
 Need multiple relationships?
 Add another item for each related entity.

 Here's a single table representation of our sample data.
+I've decided not to duplicate the values in the sort strings into their own attributes, saving space both in the database and this blog post.

 | Entity Id (PK) | Related Id (SK) | Sort String | Name | Num | State | Type
 |-|-|-|-|-|-|-|